 Grade 16 - New York English

 To become critical consumers of text, students will be exposed to increasingly more complex texts to which they apply those skills.
-The content includes classic myths and stories from around the world, America’s founding documents, foundational American literature, and Shakespeare.
+In English language arts, that critical content is both rigorous and relevant and includes high-quality contemporary works as well as the classics of literature.
+In English language arts, that content includes classic myths and stories from around the world, America’s founding documents, foundational American literature, and Shakespeare.
 Students will be enriched as they expand their skills and confidence in English language arts through a comprehensive study.

 Below is a list of resources that are not included in this course and must be acquired separately.

 The Crucible (the play), Arthur Miller.
 Recommended Text: Penguin (2003), ISBN: 978-0142437339

 Their Eyes Were Watching God, Zora Neal Hurston.
 Recommended Text: HarperCollins, ISBN 978-0-06-083867-6

 Our Town, Thornton Wilder.
 Any version.